 Initial measurements were performed after irradiating, and before annealing the sample, and are shown in Fig.~\ref{fig:spectra}a.
 PL spectra are measured within the irradiated (red line) and masked (gray line) regions.
 The intensity of the PL is enhanced in the regions that were irradiated by the ions.
 Qualitatively similar spectra are observed after annealing the sample in high vacuum at \SI{800}{\celsius} for one hour in Fig.~\ref{fig:spectra}b.
-The difference in PL intensity between irradiated and non-irradiated areas can also be clearly seen in the contrast of Fig.~\ref{fig:spectra}d which shows a $x$-$y$ map of the sample and the color represents the integrated measured PL spectra (normalized).
-The intensity of the PL spectra is measured in units of total photon counts per second within the wavelength span from \SIrange{570}{740}{\nano\meter} and is at least a factor of ten higher in the irradiated region compared to the non-irradiated region.
-We track the depth dependence of the spectral feature at $\lambda = \SI{637}{\nano\meter}$ associated with the NV$^-$ centers using the experimental setup shown schematically in Fig~\ref{fig:schematic}.
+The difference in PL intensity between irradiated and nonirradiated areas can also be clearly seen in the contrast of Fig.~\ref{fig:spectra}d, which shows a $x$-$y$ map of the sample and the color represents the integrated measured PL spectra (normalized).
+The intensity of the PL spectra is measured in units of total photon counts per second within the wavelength span from \SIrange{570}{740}{\nano\meter} and is at least a factor of ten higher in the irradiated region compared to the nonirradiated region.
+We track the depth dependence of the spectral feature at $\lambda = \SI{637}{\nano\meter}$ associated with the zero phonon line (ZPL) of the NV$^-$ centers using the experimental setup shown schematically in Fig~\ref{fig:schematic}.

 In particular, we move the $x$-$y$-$z$ sample stage while keeping the excitation laser focus position constant.
-We can thus scan the sample stage position to collect PL signal from a three dimensional volume within the sample.
+We can thus scan the sample stage position to collect PL signal from a selected volume within the sample.

 To locate the stage position where the laser focuses on the surface, we add a filter to remove the PL contribution and record only the $z$-dependent reflection signal.
 The stage position at maximum reflection is identified as the surface position $z = 0$ and used to calibrate the $z$ axis in Fig.~\ref{fig:depth}.